-The Diversity Fin antenna uses a different approach to the problem: Rather than spacing two antennas apart, it takes advantage of the fact that radio waves are polarized-that is, they have a specific orientation with respect to objects in the environment.
-The Diversity Fin uses polarization diversity to achieve the same result as spaced antennas from just a single position, dramatically simplifying wireless microphone installation and setup.
+The Diversity Fin antenna uses a different approach to the problem.
+Rather than spacing two antennas apart, it takes advantage of the fact that radio waves are polarized-that is, they have a specific orientation with respect to Earth.
+The Diversity Fin uses polarization diversity across two antennas in one antenna unit to achieve the same result as spaced antennas from a single position, dramatically simplifying wireless microphone installation and setup.